Sweet Discoveries: A Journey into Little Bee Baking with Stacie Pierce

 Tell us about your background and what inspired you to start Little Bee Baking.

 I’ve been cooking and baking since my 20s.
 Even when I left to make a career in translation and publishing, something called me back to the kitchen.
 After I had my daughter in 2010, I worked as the pastry chef at Chez Panisse in Berkeley.
 The commute became increasingly challenging, and I knew I needed to change to something closer to home.
-So I started Little Bee in my home doing catering and special occasion cakes.
-Eventually, it grew so that our home kitchen was too small to accommodate, and I needed to look elsewhere.
+So I started Little Bee in my home, doing catering and special occasion cakes.
+Eventually, it grew to the point where our home kitchen was too small to accommodate, and I needed to look elsewhere.
 At that time, the space we were in became available when the former candy store owner was looking to sell her lease.
 So I jumped on it and more or less winged my way through those first years.
-Probably not the wisest choice from a pure business standpoint, but it somehow worked out, and we will celebrate ten years this October.
+Although it may not have been the wisest choice from a business perspective, it somehow worked out, and we will celebrate our 10th anniversary this October.

 What kind of baked goods does Little Bee Baking specialize in, and what sets them apart from other local bakeries?

-We make tarts, cookies, cakes, scones, holiday pies, quiches, etc. We are too small to do bread or laminated doughs like croissants, and honestly, it’s not my passion, so I focus on what I am good at.
-We often get asked what our “signature” dessert is.
+We make a variety of treats, including tarts, cookies, cakes, scones, holiday pies, and quiches.
+We are too small to produce bread or laminated doughs like croissants, and to be honest, it’s not my passion, so I focus on what I am good at.
+We’re often asked about our “signature” dessert.
 I am never sure how to answer that.
 We don’t have one thing that is “the thing.”
-I prefer to make things I love to eat and enjoy making because I truly believe people can tell the difference if made with intention and love.
+I prefer to make things that I love to eat and enjoy making, because I truly believe people can tell the difference when they are made with intention and love.

 How do you choose which ingredients to use in your baked goods, and what factors do you consider when selecting suppliers?